STRESSED ASSET MANAGEMENT AND RECOVERY TRAINING

 Collection Officers & Staff

-assets and work efficiently in recovering loans.
-Stressed Assets
+work efficiently in recovering loans.
+Stressed Assets adversely affect the

-adversely affect the business of the banks, hence, require timely
+business of the banks, hence, require timely and orderly recovery.

 1.Develop skills of dealing with loan accounts classified as stressed assets.